-1) COCONUT WATER: I receive your manuscript and open up the document in Microsoft Word.
+1) FIRST OF ALL: I receive your manuscript and open up the document in Microsoft Word.
 I click over to the “Review” tab and select “Track Changes.”
-I normally have a delicious drink nearby, some kind of juice or coconut water.

 2) SINKING IN: I begin reading.
 Normally, this “sinking in” process creates a lot of notes, which I’ll then look back at and fix later on.
 The enormous amount of notes are the result of approaching a manuscript by a writer whose voice I am not familiar with.
 I live very much inside my head, so I have about 5,000 quirks and idiosyncrasies that manifest boldly when confronted with writing that doesn’t fall into lockstep.
 It kind of sucks, and it’s the same thing I have to get through when reading for fun.
 I have to give every book about ten to fifteen pages to begin gelling, before the stupid voices quiet down and I’m able to understand and adapt to the voice I’m interacting with.